United States–European Union relations: Capital punishment

 In the United States, capital punishment is a legal form of punishment, whereas all European Union member states have fully abolished it and consider its use to be a violation of fundamental human rights.
 This occasionally causes problems with EU-US relations, because it is illegal in the European Union to allow the extradition of a citizen to a country where the death penalty is a legal punishment, unless a guarantee is given that such punishment will not be used.

 International Criminal Court

 Positions in the United States concerning the International Criminal Court vary widely.
 The Clinton Administration signed the Rome Statute in 2000, but did not submit it for Senate ratification.
-The Bush Administration, the US administration at the time of the ICC's founding, stated that it would not join the ICC.
+The Bush Administration, the U.S. administration at the time of the ICC's founding, stated that it would not join the ICC.
 The Obama Administration has subsequently re-established a working relationship with the court.

 Iraq War

 The Iraq War divided opinions within European nations and within the United States, with some states supporting of military action, and some against.
 The European public opinion was staunchly opposed to the war.
 This caused a major transatlantic rift, especially between the states led by France and Germany on the one hand, who were against military action, and the United States with United Kingdom, Italy, Spain and Poland.